epcc-mjf/ATI-ResComp-Service-docs/cray/introduction.rst

 #.
 The slides from the Urika training course given by Cray in December 2017 are `available <https://cray.app.box.com/v/ati-training-dec-2017>`_.
 #.
 These slides provide an overview of the hardware, the software stack, use of applications (Hadoop, Spark, Cray Graph Engine, Jupyter Notebooks), resource management and case studies.
 #.
 Cray have also provided slides explaining the various job submission mechanisms available on the Urika.
 These are available on the Urika itself via a web browser configured to access Cray's application (see :doc:`connecting`).
 In such a browser these slides are available at http://urika1.turing.ac.uk/static/documentation/notebooks/ATI-Job-Submission.pdf
+#.
+See also the `Cray documentation <https://pubs.cray.com/browse/urikagx_sw>`_.

 Software troubleshooting
 ------------------------